wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 It's important to understand that the plugin doesn't hook to the `WP_Query` to get posts by custom fields stored in the custom table.
 In other words, using `meta_*` in `WP_Query` for custom fields won't work.

-In order to get posts by custom fields in the custom table, you need to make an extra query to get the post IDs first.
+To get posts by custom fields in the custom table, you need to make an extra query to get the post IDs first.
 Then use these IDs to get full post objects.

 Here is an example: